 An RFW Has Been Issued.
 What Should I Do Now?

-Take all RFWs very seriously!
+Take all Red Flag Warnings very seriously!

 Sometimes the weather forecast isn’t accurate, but most often it is.
 Unfortunately, multiple RFWs during fire season can lead to “alert fatigue“.